bashforgo/advent-of-code/2024/11/task.md

 At first glance, they seem like normal stones: they're arranged in a perfectly _straight line_, and each stone has a _number_ engraved on it.

-The strange part is that every time you blink, the stones _change_.
+The strange part is that every time you <span title="No, they're not statues.
+Why do you ask?">blink</span>, the stones _change_.

 Sometimes, the number engraved on a stone changes.
 Other times, a stone might _split in two_, causing all the other stones to shift over a bit to make room in their perfectly straight line.